Palakkad: Civic Administration

 On 3 July 1866, the Governor of Madras declared Palakkad as a city.
 The municipality of Palakkad was formed on 1 November 1866 according to the Madras Act 10 of 1865.
 (Amendment of the Improvements in Towns act 1850).
 On 11 September 1912, the system of electing the city father by the councillors began.
 City Council expanded to 28 wards in 1938, 32 wards in 1973 and 36 wards in 1978.
 During the period 1995–98 and in 2015 when Municipality celebrated 150 years, there were proposals to upgrade Palakkad Municipality to a Municipal Corporation.
 Palakkad Municipality has 52 wards now, headed by Municipal Chairperson.
 The current Chairperson of Palakkad Municipality is K.Priya Ajayan and E. Krishnadas is the deputy chairman.

 Proposed Palakkad Municipal Corporation

 The metropolitan area of Palakkad includes Palakkad Municipality, Hemambika Nagar, Marutharode, Mathur, Pirayiri, Pudussery West, Pudussery Central and Puthupariyaram.
 Its urban / metropolitan population is 293,566 of which 143,650 are males and 149,916 are females.
 The proposed Palakkad Municipal Corporation has an area of 197.566 km^{2}.
-Following local bodies are the local bodies which supposed to be the part.
+Following local bodies are supposed to be part of the proposed municipal corporation.